 Impact of austerity with Joseph Rowntree Foundation

-We know these issues are widespread and are not going away.
-With help from Locality, the Joseph Rowntree Foundation is carrying out further research into how communities are being affected and has commissioned journalist Mary O’Hara to write up some of these stories to bring attention to the human cost of austerity policies.
+In partnership with Locality, the Joseph Rowntree Foundation is carrying out further research into how communities are being affected.
+It has commissioned journalist Mary O’Hara to write up some of these stories to bring attention to the human cost of austerity policies.

 Braunstone Foundation, Leicester

 Read the first story, Mary’s visit to Locality member the Braunstone Foundation in Leicester to find out how their food bank is helping people cope with the rising cost of living.